 Preheat the oven to 425ºF.
 Line a rimmed sheet pan with foil and set a rack on top.
 Spray rack thoroughly with cooking spray.

-In a bowl add yogurt, ginger, garlic, salt, lime juice, tandoori masala, and mix.
+In a bowl add Oikos Sweetened with Honey Greek Yogurt, ginger, garlic, salt, lime juice, tandoori masala, and mix.
 Coat cauliflower steaks in marinade.

 Place cauliflower steaks on the prepared sheet pan, brush with olive oil and bake for 40 - 45 minutes, until golden brown and cooked through.

-Serve cauliflower steaks with a drizzle of yogurt.
+Serve cauliflower steaks with a drizzle of Oikos Sweetened with Honey Greek Yogurt.
 Garnish with cilantro and lime wedges.

 Heat a medium sauté pan on low and add whole spices, toast for 2 minutes until fragrant, take off heat.
 Once cooled, add to spice grinder along with remaining spices and grind to a fine powder.